masoud-maghsoudi/devops-exercises/topics/terraform/README.md

 eg. Let's say you want to import an aws instance.
 Then you'll perform following:
 1. Identify that aws instance in console
-2. Refer to it's configuration and write Terraform code which will look something like:
+2. Refer to its configuration and write Terraform code which will look something like this:
 ```
 resource "aws_instance" "tf_aws_instance" {
   ami           = data.aws_ami.ubuntu.id